 A core aspect of your job as a manager should be to understand your processes and improve them.
 Your success lies partly in having the right processes in place.
+The importance of processes, mapping and improving cannot be understated – it’s the main part of your job.

 When I talk about processes at conferences and events I always get push back from managers who state they value people over process, or they don’t like to standardise, or they have no processes at all.